 TEKNOFEST Model Satellite System

-A Raspberry Pi payload and ground station for live telemetry, mapping, orientation, logging, and video, built for a 9th-place international finish.
+A Raspberry Pi payload and ground station for telemetry, mapping, orientation, logging, and video at TEKNOFEST.

 This was the most complete system I had built at the time.

-I worked as lead software developer and Vice Captain during the TEKNOFEST cycle, so the project was not only about writing code.
-The team had to depend on the software during competition conditions.
+I worked as lead software developer and Vice Captain during the TEKNOFEST cycle, so the project was not only about code.
+The team had to trust the software during competition conditions.

 The System